-We are located in Selah, north of Yakima.
+We are in Selah, just north of Yakima.

 Where else can I find your Fruit?

-We sell year-round at the Ballard Farmers Market, and seasonally at almost two dozen farmers markets in Seattle and surrounding areas.
+We sell year-round at the Ballard, West Seattle, and Broadway Farmers Markets, and seasonally at over a dozen farmers markets in Seattle and surrounding areas.

 Visit us on Facebook to keep connected!